JVGD/meal-planner/README.md

 # 🍽️ Meal Planner

 An automated weekly meal planning tool that integrates with Notion to get your meal database and generate a random meal plan and its shopping list for the week.
+Beware that the database columns and values are in spanish.

 <img width="1322" height="578" alt="image" src="https://github.com/user-attachments/assets/9f0bc6b9-a3fb-4a37-a79d-5e19c61ffbc3" />